-Santa Cruz is a small town in the Colchagua Valley in Chile.
-It has around 40 000 inhabitants.
-It is the almost inevitable base-camp to explore the famous Colchagua Valley, and, for example, Lolol, Apalta, Cachapoal, Rapel, Curico, and other nearby valleys and regions.
-It is about 2 hours south of Santiago, in the Chilean region curiously named “General O’Higgins”.
+Santa Cruz is a small town in Chile’s Colchagua Valley.
+It has around 40,000 inhabitants and is the obvious base-camp for exploring the famous Colchagua Valley as well as (for example) Lolol, Apalta, Cachapoal, Rapel, Curico and other neighbouring valleys and regions.
+It is about two hours south of Santiago, in the Chilean region that goes by the curious name of General O’Higgins.

-Restaurants in Santa Cruz:
+Restaurants in Santa Cruz

-Puralma, Avenida Rafael Casanova 568: Ambitious local food (“mestizo”, i.e. blend of indigenous Chilean and the Spanish conquistadores) with some nice wines.
-This is a ~ 10-minutes’ walk from the hotel, in an area with several restaurants called Boulevard de la Viña: La Posada del Asturiano, La Casita de Barreales (Peruvian), Cava de Fuego, El Cazador… Follow Avenida Rafael Casanova past the bus station and it is on the left-hand side.
+Puralma, Avenida Rafael Casanova 568: ambitious local food (mestizo, i.e. blend of indigenous Chilean and the Spanish conquistadores) with some nice wines.
+This is a ~ 10-minutes’ walk from the hotel, in an area with several restaurants, called Boulevard de la Viña: La Posada del Asturiano, La Casita de Barreales (Peruvian), Cava de Fuego, El Cazador… Follow Avenida Rafael Casanova past the bus station and it is on the left-hand side.

-Casa Colchagua: a gourmet restaurant with traditional food 2 km from the centre.
+Casa Colchagua: a gourmet restaurant with traditional food, 2 km from the centre.